Cosmic-Ide/Cosmic-IDE/docs/gradle-tooling-bridge.md

 - interactive input and cooperative cancellation;
 - project connection close, provider shutdown, and health checking.

+New-project creation binds a provider to the empty target directory and runs Gradle's built-in `init` task through `BuildLauncher` with non-interactive language and package options.
+The temporary provider is stopped after generation; project files are not assembled by the Android process.

 An unknown `gradle/<name>` request is treated as a request to run task `<name>`.
 This is convenient for arbitrary tasks, but it also means a misspelled protocol method can become a Gradle invocation.